 Does Kratom Interact With Sildenafil?

-For example, both kratom and sildenafil can cause a drop in blood pressure.
+For example, kratom and sildenafil can cause a drop in blood pressure.
 Taking these compounds together could result in feelings of dizziness, confusion, and fainting — which can be especially dangerous while driving.
 Fainting can also lead to serious injuries.

 Kratom alkaloids may also compete with sildenafil for metabolism in the liver — which means both substances will remain active in the body longer.
 This increases the risk of more serious side effects like priapism.